-Duke Office of Federal Relations -- The Office of Federal Relations represents the interests of the University's faculty, students and staff on matters of legislation and regulations before the federal government in Washington, D.C.
+Duke Office of Government Relations -- The Office of Government Relations represents the interests of the University's faculty, students and staff on matters of legislation and regulations before the federal government in Washington, D.C.

 Duke General Accounting Procedures (Duke GAP) -- The Duke General Accounting Procedures (GAPs) are workflow overviews, forms and other tools to assist in the day-to-day financial operations for the business units of the Duke Community.
 They provide account code structure, general ledger account definitions, journal-voucher workflow procedures, capital asset acquisition and disposal procedures, space allocation information, and fiscal year-end close information.

 Duke Human Resources -- Duke Human Resources (HR) provides the Duke workforce with employment and organizational policies and procedures, as well as, tools and workflows for employees and supervisors in the Duke community.
 Additionally, HR provides employee benefits resources, performance appraisals processes, supports staff recruitment and provides training and development.